Materiality

 Financial Impact: Evaluating risks and opportunities associated with material sustainability topics that could affect profitability, business continuity, and shareholder value.
 Proactive management of these issues can unlock new business opportunities and drive long-term value creation.

-Sustainability Impact: Assessing both positive and negative impacts of CKPower’s operations on the environment, society, and stakeholders.
+Sustainability Impact: Assessing both positive and negative impacts of the Company’s operations on the environment, society, and stakeholders in the value chain.

 Following this, CKPower establishes qualitative and quantitative criteria for assessing sustainability impacts, including: